jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Tutorial_Part_1.md

 **Learn how to securely automate tasks with the Prisma Cloud API**

-**Lab Building Blocks**
+This lab uses one of our [Secrets Management tool building blocks].
+I'm choosing to use Vault in 'Dev' mode for this tutorial, however because these labs are written in a modular fashion, you can swap out for another Secrets Management method if you desire.
 ![alt text](../../images/secrets-bash-2.jpg)

 ## Objectives:
-1. Utilize Hashicorp Vault, an open source Secrets Manager to store and retreive Access Keys
+1. Create a bash script to automate interaction with the Prisma Cloud API
-2. Create a bash script to automate interaction with the Prisma Cloud API
+2. Utilize jq for processing and filtering JSON data retreived from Prisma Cloud
-3. Utilize jq for processing and filtering JSON data retreived from Prisma Cloud
+3. Utilize a Secrets Managment tool to store and retreive Access Keys

 ## Prerequisites:
 - access to a Prisma Cloud tenant